alphahex99/Supcom2Cards/README.md

 * Dynamic Power Shunt: Faster block recharge when standing still
 * Fatboy: Lots of buffs, but YOU CANNOT FIRE WHILE MOVING
 * Fistoosh: Massive buffs to Reload time, ATKSPD, Bullet speed
+* Half Baked: Block buffed, but has a chance to fail
 * Harden: Blocking boosts your ATKSPD and Bullet speed for a few seconds
 * Harvog: Extra burst and less Reload time
 * Hunker: Increase block duration but move slower while blocking